 Domestic violence, or the more up-to-date term, domestic abuse is prevalent within UK society.
-Housing support staff working in the community are more likely (than other professionals) to encounter incidents of domestic abuse and its impact on individuals and families.
 This course will take a comprehensive approach to defining and recognising domestic abuse, enabling delegates to draw on good practice models of support and community based resources.
 There will also be an opportunity to practice skills in providing effective support those customers experiencing domestic abuse.

 By the end of this course, delegates will have covered: The range of behaviours involved in defining domestic violence/abuse Prevalence within heterosexual and LGBTQIA+ relationships and communities The impact on survivors, children and the community Practical skills in supporting, advising and referring people Community resources that assist survivors of domestic violence/abuse Links to safeguarding and risk assessment/management procedures

 The facilitator uses a variety of methods including PowerPoint presentation, flipchart work, plenary discussion and subgroup work to ensure that all course objectives are met.

 - Domestic Violence/Abuse: definitions and prevalence